Whiteknight/whiteknight.github.com/drafts/6model.md

 ignorant from among them.

-The basic plan for our object model going forward is to adopt 6model as the basis of a new flexible system.
-It and the things we will build on top of it are mostly complete in terms of the necessary high-level functionality that our HLLs need.
-Because it was designed to run on top of Parrot and to cater to the needs of Perl 6 it doesn't quite have everything that we need out of the box.
-However, it does give us a great opportunity to throw out the baby with the bathwater and clean up some of the biggest problems in our current system.
-We also need to be cognizant of the fact that the object model refactors are going to take a long time and be very involved, and that they will be occuring before, during, and after several other big changes to other important subsystems.
-The system is not being refactored and rewritten in a vacuum, we need to be aware of work in the following subsystems: GC, JIT, Concurrency, Lorito and Packfiles, among others.
+The basic plan for our object model going forward is to adopt 6model as the basis of a new MOP system for Parrot.
+It and the things we will build on top of it should provide the functionality that Parrot currently provides, and should enable even more new features and optimization opportunities in the future.
+Because it was designed to run on top of Parrot and to cater to the needs of Perl 6 it doesn't quite have everything that we need out of the box and might not integrate cleanly.
+However, it does give us a great opportunity to throw out the baby with the bathwater and clean up some of the biggest problems in our current object model.
+We also need to be cognizant of the fact that the object model refactors are going to take a long time and be very involved.
+They will be occuring before, during, and after several other big changes to other important subsystems.
+The object model is not being refactored and rewritten in a vacuum, we need to be aware of work in other subsystems like GC, JIT, Concurrency, Lorito and Packfiles, among others.

 The basic high-level plan to bring 6model into Parrot goes like this: We bring 6model into Parrot, in parallel with our current object system.
 Then we start migrating our current system to run on top of 6 model.
 Then we start tearing down the walls and exposing 6model more directly to the user.
 Along the way we want to fix a huge number of problems and inefficiencies throughout Parrot.
-The way I figure it, if we're going to do this project we should do it right.
+The way I figure it, if we're going to do this project we should do it right, and that means getting rid of some of the rubbish we've been dealing with (and dealing *around*) for some time.

-Some of the problems I really would like to address are: inheritance between built-in types and PIR-defined types, multi-pass PMC type initialization at Parrot startup, vtable bloat, various inefficiencies with attribute storage (especially in Object), improvement of Class and Role types, including a real ability to use roles for built-in types, and a handful of other things.
+Some of the problems I really would like to address are: inheritance between built-in types and PIR-defined types, multi-pass PMC type initialization at Parrot startup, vtable bloat, various inefficiencies with attribute storage (especially in Object), improvement of Class and Role types, ability to allow roles and mixins for built-in types, making it easier and cheaper to compose roles and build multiple-inheritance heirarchies, exposing the multiple inheritance linearization logic to the HLL, making subclasses of built-in types much less expensive, and a handful of other things.

+Not all of these things are going to be perfectly fixed any time soon, especially not before Lorito lands, but I would like to take the time to consider all of them.

 Interestingly enough, chromatic posted a very related post about [this very topic on his blog][chromatic_post].